Typically, the first thing people think about when it comes to fundraising is holding an event of some kind.

-5 tips for maximizing your events:
+5 tips for maximizing your special events

-1. Clearly define each event you hold.
+1. Clearly define the event.

-Be careful not to overload your staff and volunteers with too many events.
+Be careful not to overload your staff and volunteers with multiple events.
 You want your events to be well-planned and effective.
 One or two big events that are broad-reaching into the community are much better than lots of little events that use up all your time and energy.
 Make sure that the events you do are a big deal to your staff, volunteers, donors, and the community.

 Event sponsorships are a great way to involve local businesses and corporations in your special events.
 If your event garners publicity, particularly through the media, you can probably secure at least one corporate sponsor.
 Good candidates for sponsors are banks, communications companies, and other businesses that have broad target audiences.